iamhosseindhv/notistack/README.md

 # notistack

-> Big hero banner here (Material-ui logo and Notistack logo)
+> Hero banner here (Material-ui logo and Notistack logo)

-Notistack is an extention to [Material-ui Snackbar](https://material-ui.com/demos/snackbars) that manages snackbars so they can be displayed and stacked on top of one another.
+**Notistack** is an extention to Material-ui [Snackbar](https://material-ui.com/demos/snackbars) that manages snackbars so they can be displayed and stacked on top of one another.
-It's highly customisable and you can customise it the same way you customise MUI-Snackbars.
+It's **highly customizable** and you can customize it the same way you do for Mui-Snackbars.

 | Stacking behaviour | Dissmiss oldest when reached maxSnack (3 here)|